dolmagrg123/DevOps-Concepts/README.md

 4. Fault isolation
 5. Ease of management

-## Cloud Scalability, and Reliability
+## Cloud Scalability and Reliability

 Cloud Scalability is the ability to quickly increase or decrease resources according to the needs.
 Scaling can happen horizontally (scaling out) or vertically (scaling up).
 Cloud computing makes it easy to scale applications and often allow you to do so automatically based on usage patterns.